cvdlab-alumni/homework1/Readme.md

 ## Exercise 1

-Reproduce, using only the `POLYLINE` and the `STRUCT` primitives,
-a 2D model of the floor plan of the Barcelona Pavilion.
+Reproduce a 2D model of the floor plan of the Barcelona Pavilion
+using only the plasm.js primitives `POLYLINE` and `STRUCT`.

-Let assume the grid of squares on the floor be 1.0m x 1.0m.
+Let assume the grid of squares on the floor be `1.0m` x `1.0m`.

 ## Exercise 2

-Write a JavaScript 3D model of the Pavilion, using only  the `SIMPLEX_GRID` and the `STRUCT` primitives.
+Reproduce a 3D model of the Barcellona Pavilion
+using only  the `SIMPLEX_GRID` and the `STRUCT` primitives.

 Affine transformations `T`,  `S` or  `R` are also allowed.

 ## Exercise 3